Community Development Plans

 RIM has been long time engaged in supporting the human resource development in Bhutan, especially for the civil servants.
 RIM’s intervention in the national human resource capacity building was primarily through training, research and consultancy activities.
 The institute has a total of 335 students undergoing courses and has five students from the Laya remote community undergoing different courses at the institute.
 Being situated at an elevation of approximately 3,700 metres above sea level, Laya Gewog is one of the remotest communities in Gasa Dzongkhag.
 Therefore, as a part of the Community Development Plan for FRIENDS project, RIM provides students from this community with all the required basic level of free tutoring in preparation for Preliminary Exams (PE), Civil Service entrance exams, English language class, Dzongkha Bridging courses, etc. All the classes are taught by the past Civil Service Exam topper students and capable faculty members of RIM.
 RIM is also actively involved in providing free coaching classes to the students who would like to pursue their further education outside Bhutan.

-Community Development by SRU: Tnot Community
+Community Development by SRU: Tnot Commune

-Under the FRIENDS project, SRU has chosen the Tnot Community, and in particular poor young women who live in the commune, as the focus for the Community Development Plan activity.
+Under the FRIENDS project, SRU has chosen the Tnot commune, and in particular poor young women who live in the commune, as the focus for the Community Development Plan activity.
 This was chosen to do in partnership with the Cambodian Center for the Protection of Children’s Rights (CCPCR).
 Tnot commune is a very poor area right on the border with Vietnam and it is an area where a lot of child trafficking across the border takes place and where young women in particular are vulnerable.

-Community Development by DIU: Khmer Islam Community
+Community Development by DIU: Cham (Khmer Islam) Community

 DIU Community Development Plan